codacy/pulse-user-docs/docs/metrics.md

 The time spent in the code review process.
 Once a PR is opened, how long does it take to merge?

-This metric is calculated as the time between the pull request being created and the pull request being created.
+This metric is calculated as the time between the pull request being created and the pull request being merged.

 ## Median time to recover